Autodesk (ADSK) Accounting Probe Finds Manipulation of Financial Metrics– Hagens Berman

 Visit: www.hbsslaw.com/investor-fraud/adsk

-Autodesk also announced a leadership change, with Chief Financial Officer Deborah Clifford transitioning to a new role as Chief Strategy Officer.
-Board member Betsy Rafael will assume the role of interim CFO.
+On June 17, Starboard, which owns more than $500 million in Autodesk stock, sent a scathing letter to shareholders, expressing “significant concerns” about the company's accounting practices, governance, and overall accountability.
+The letter comes after an internal investigation at Autodesk uncovered issues with the company’s billing practices and how it calculated free cash flow, a key metric used to evaluate financial performance and executive compensation.

-The company remains restricted in its communication with investors until the filing of its annual report and the release of first-quarter earnings.
+Starboard claims the investigation “makes clear the extent to which the Company misled shareholders” and accuses Autodesk of manipulating free cash flow “to create an illusion of greater financial strength.”
+Starboard further criticized the company’s decision to reassign Chief Financial Officer Deborah Clifford to a newly created role, questioning why she was not held accountable for the accounting issues.

-In addition, an investor lawsuit challenging the company’s financial reporting practices remains ongoing.
-That case seeks redress for investors who purchased or acquired Autodesk common stock between June 1, 2023 and Apr.
+Adding to Autodesk’s woes, a separate class action lawsuit was filed on behalf of investors who purchased or acquired Autodesk common stock between June 1, 2023 and Apr.
 16, 2024, inclusive (the “Class Period”).

-Specifically, the complaint alleges that Defendants made false and/or misleading statements and/or failed to disclose that: (1) Autodesk lacked adequate internal controls as a result of issues with its free cash flow and non-GAAP operating margin practices; and (2) as a result, Defendants’ statements about its business, operations, and prospects were materially false and misleading and/or lacked a reasonable basis at all times.
+Specifically, the complaint alleges that Defendants misrepresented and concealed that: (1) Autodesk lacked adequate internal controls as a result of issues with its free cash flow and non-GAAP operating margin practices; and (2) as a result, Defendants’ statements about its business, operations, and prospects were materially false and misleading and/or lacked a reasonable basis at all times.

 Any investor who wishes to serve as Lead Plaintiff is encouraged to contact Hagens Berman immediately as investors must act by June 24, 2024.